Creating a swap file

 Step-by-step guide to creating a swap file

-Initially, you should create a file that will be used as swap.
+The first step is to create a swap file.
 In this case, we create a 2 GB file.

 fallocate --length 2GiB /swapfile